LayerManager/layman/doc/rest.md

 It is possible to upload data files asynchronously, which is suitable for large files.
 This can be done in three steps:
 1. Send POST Layers request with **file** parameter filled by file names that you want to upload
 2. Read set of files accepted to upload from POST Layers response, **files_to_upload** property.
 The set of accepted files will be either equal to or subset of file names sent in **file** parameter.
-3. Send [POST Workspace Layer Chunk](#post-workspace-layer-chunk) requests using Resumable.js to upload files.
+3. Send [POST Layer Chunk](#post-layer-chunk) requests using Resumable.js to upload files.

 Check [Asynchronous file upload](async-file-upload.md) example.